springernature/vpat/nature.md

 <br><br>
 Editorial content or published papers may be written in or include text in languages other than English.
 Article content may be marked up with a separate <code>lang</code> attribute that matches the written language, though this is not consistently applied.
 <br><br>
-Third party scripts may inject components with non-English text - for example a targeted advertisement or file presented in a file viewer (e.g. Figshare) may use a different language to the main document.
+Third-party scripts may inject components with non-English text - for example, a targeted advertisement or file presented in a file viewer (e.g. ReadCube) may use a different language to the main document.
 These may not be marked up with a separate <code>lang</code> attribute.
 <br><br>
 We currently have no method of confirming the inclusion of appropriate <code>lang</code> attributes for pieces of text in content that may use a different language to the main document.
 </td>